🍷 Explore South Australia's world-renowned wine regions with Cooee Tours · Plan your Barossa trip →

 Self-Drive

-Pros: Freedom and flexibility, visit wineries at your own pace, most affordable option
+Pros: Full flexibility, visit at your own pace, most affordable option overall.

-Cons: Requires designated driver, navigation can be tricky, limited tasting if driving
+Cons: Requires a designated driver who forgoes tasting, navigation across the valley can be tricky, limited tasting if you're the driver.

 Guided Group Tour

-Pros: No driving stress, knowledgeable guides, access to exclusive tastings, meets other wine lovers
+Pros: No driving stress, knowledgeable guides with inside knowledge, access to exclusive tastings, meet fellow wine lovers.

-Cost: $130-220 per person for full-day tour from Adelaide (includes lunch and tastings)
+Cost: $130–220 per person for a full-day tour from Adelaide including lunch and tastings.

-Recommended: Groovy Grape, Taste the Barossa, Adelaide's Top Food and Wine Tours
+Recommended operators: Groovy Grape, Taste the Barossa, Adelaide's Top Food and Wine Tours.

 Private Luxury Tour

-Pros: Fully customized, exclusive experiences, VIP cellar door access, luxury vehicle
+Pros: Fully customised itinerary, exclusive experiences and VIP cellar door access, luxury vehicle, your own pace throughout.

-Best for: Special occasions, wine enthusiasts wanting unique access, groups sharing cost
+Best for: Special occasions, serious wine enthusiasts seeking unique access, groups sharing the cost.

 E-Bike Tours

-Cons: Weather dependent, physical activity required, limited luggage space for wine purchases
+Cons: Weather dependent, some physical activity required, limited space for wine purchases.

-Best for: Active travelers, small groups, good weather months
+Best for: Active travellers, small groups, spring and autumn visits in good weather.

 🏨 Where to Stay